 Top things an entrepreneur should know before seeking out venture capital.
 If your company is ready to move to the next level and consider reaching out to venture capitalists, this article is just for you.

 “In the 21st century, venture capital investments (in the millions of dollars) are almost exclusively reserved for fuel to grow a start-up’s initial traction.
 If your start-up doesn’t have a product/market fit, it is unlikely you will raise millions of dollars from a VC.
 But that’s a good thing.
-Too much money too soon often results in bloated start-ups’ that die from premature scaling,” Venture capitalist Sean Wise said in an INC column.
+Too much money often results in bloated start-ups’ that die from premature scaling,” Venture capitalist Sean Wise said in an INC column.

 “The first $50,000 comes from founders, friends, and family.
 Until you put up your resources, don’t expect others to.
-This early money is for setting up the venture and for starting to work on customer discovery,” Venture capitalists said.
+This early money is for setting up the venture and starting to work on customer discovery,” Venture capitalists said.

 The early funding also gives you time to know more about your company and understand your business better, apart from giving you a skeletal picture of which of your ideas may not be easy to implement.
 According to Sean Wise, the first round can be around $50,000.